carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 Decision trees make predictions by asking a sequence of questions for each example and make a prediction based on the responses.
 This makes decision trees intuitive.
-One of the benefits is that we can clearly see the path of questios and answers we took to get to the final prediction.
+One of the benefits is that we can clearly see the path of questions and answers we took to get to the final prediction.
 For example, a doctor might use a decision tree to decide which medicine to prescribe based on a patient's responses about their symptoms.
 Or in the case of T-cells, a decision tree can predict whether or not a T cell is active or quiescent.